kairos-io/kairos/docs/content/quickstart/installation.md

 ```

 **Note**:
-- By default, the CLI will take automatically a screenshot to get the QR code.
-Make sure to get that fit into the screen.
+- By default, the CLI will automatically take a screenshot to get the QR code.
+Make sure it fits into the screen.
 Alternatively, an image path or a token can be supplied via arguments (e.g. `kairos register /img/path` or `kairos register <token>`).
 - The `--reboot` flag will make the node reboot automatically after the installation is completed.
 - The `--device` flag will instruct to install Kairos in the specified drive, replace `/dev/sda` with your drive.
 It will take over and overwrite any content, please be cautious.
 - The `--config` flag is used to specify the config file used by the installation process.